ivanji/react-rba-education/README.md

+[WIP] ReactJS version of the Education section of the main RBA site, with new functionality

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>